Knowing how to build a sales funnel from scratch is crucial for any business looking to drive conversions and maximize revenue.

 Start a Loyalty Program

 There could be no better way to show your customers that you value them than a loyalty program.
-It also helps you retain them better.
+And better yet, it can also help you figure out how to build a sales funnel from scratch.

-Another advantage of having a loyalty program is that you can use it to monitor customer behavior and preferences.
+A well-designed loyalty program gives you valuable insights into customer behavior and preferences.
 Such information can help you build an effective sales funnel that works.

 Here is an example in which Kohl’s is asking its customers to join its loyalty program.